theyakka/goro/README.md

 **http.Handler compatible**

-Goro is fully compatible with standard Go `http.Handler` inferfaces.
-No messy wrapping.
+Goro is fully compatible with standard Go `http.Handler` inferfaces (if you're not using the `Chainer`).
+No wrapping, no mess, no fuss, no BS.

 **Flexible route matching**